DaveBackus/Data_Bootcamp_Book/py-fun1.md

 numberlist.copy
 numberlist.count
 ```
-If we want more information, we type the relevant method into the object inspector.
+If we want more information about a method, we can type `object.method?` in the IPython console or `object.method` in the object inspector.
 For the method `numberlist.append`, we get the description
 ```python
 Definition:  append(object)
 Type:  Function of None module
 L.append(object) -> None -- append object to end.
 ```
 Well, that's pretty opaque, maybe we oversold this approach.
 What `append` does is add an item to the end of a list.
 The statement `numberlist.append(7)` adds `7` to the end of the list, changing `numberlist` from `[1, 5, -3]` to `[1, 5, -3, 7]`.
+That's the other way to get information about a method:  try it.

 **Example.** Set `firstname = 'Chase'`.
 The method `lower` converts it to lower case.
-If we type `firstname.lower` into the object inspector, we see that it's a function and comes with parentheses.
-If we type `firstname.lower()` into the IPython console, the response is `'chase'`.
+If we type `firstname.lower` into the object inspector, we see that it comes with parentheses for additional inputs.
+So we type `firstname.lower()` into the IPython console.
+The response is `'chase'`.
 Without the parentheses, it doesn't work.

 **Exercise.** Find a method to convert `firstname` to all upper case letters.